 Tana M. Schiewer

-Tana has worked with nonprofits for nearly 15 years, and has served in ministry for over 20.
+Tana has worked with nonprofits for nearly 15 years and has served in ministry for over 20.
 After graduating from college with a degree in Music Composition, Tana started her nonprofit career in the development department of the Toledo Symphony, learning how to run an annual fund, produce fundraising events, and write grant proposals.
 Using this knowledge, Tana then served as Executive Director first for a small anti-drug coalition, then for Food For Thought in Toledo, Ohio.
-Currently, Tana is a doctoral candidate in the Rhetoric and Writing program at Virginia Tech and is the CEO of Schiewer Consulting, LLC.
+Recently, Tana completed her PhD in rhetoric and writing at Virginia Tech, and she is currently the CEO of Schiewer Consulting, LLC.
 She still does pro bono work for nonprofits when she can, offering individual volunteer time as well as occasional workshops on nonprofit communications.

 For Dust, Tana is a Jill-of-All-Trades, filling in when and where she is needed.
 She is primarily responsible for the church finances, fundraising, and web copy.
 For her, the beauty of Dust has been the opportunity to learn from other perspectives and to have a greater understanding of her own faith.